top of page

 Thetford Academy students have phones locked during their full school day.
 They made this video to inspire legislators to pass H54/S21 (Phone & Social Media Free Schools)

-We are grassroots movement of educators, students, parents, grandparents, health care providers, legislators, and neighbors advocating for a phone and social-media free school day for all Vermont schools.
+We are a grassroots movement of educators, students, parents, grandparents, health care providers, legislators, and neighbors advocating for a phone and social-media free school day for all Vermont schools.
 These policies increase academic focus, improve mental health and cultivate stronger social cohesion.

 Increase academic